 7. Hand sanitiser

 Hand sanitiser: it’s become one of the most common aspects of daily life in the workplace.
 While it’s great at killing germs, it’s not the best when it comes to maintaining ID cards.

 The chemicals and alcohol in hand sanitiser and other cleaning products leads to accelerated degradation of ID cards.
 This can erase important information from the card, as well as the photo from the ID itself.
 One way of avoiding this is to choose a retransfer ID card printer.
 These printers press a protective overlay into the card during printing, making it much less susceptible to wear and tear.

 8. Card wearing accessories

 There’s not much point in issuing ID cards if it isn’t visible at all times.
 As we mentioned earlier, you should be able to carry out a spot check at any time, and ID should be visibly worn by employees.

 9. Exit policies

 We’ve all been there.
-You have to let go of a disgruntled employee.
+You have to let go a disgruntled employee.
 There’s always the risk they may attempt to sabotage anything they can before they go.
 Regardless of whether they have malicious intent, ensuring that staff ID is returned when an employee leaves is imperative to protecting your company or brand.

 It’s amazing how many people don’t do this, but it’s well worth making it a part of your ID card policy.
 If you’re unsure where to start, speak to other departments to get this setup.

 10. Blank cards

 And now for a seemingly obvious one.
 If you don’t have an ID card design to start with, you might want to consider it.
 Lots of people make do with blank access control cards.

-But this means that you might leave yourself open to people pretending to have an access control card that doesn’t work.
+But this means that you might leave yourself open to criminals pretending to have an access control card that doesn’t work.
 Combining staff ID with your access control cards ensure this won’t happen.